thermalogic/RustSEUIF97/README_Python.md

 # seuif97

-The **seuif97** is the Python API of the high-speed IAPWS-IF97 package in Rust
+The **seuif97** is the Python API of the high-speed IAPWS-IF97 package in Rust.
 It is suitable for computation-intensive calculations, such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

+Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to  using the `powi()` of the Rust standard library in the `for`loop directly when computing the basic equations of Region 1,2,3.

+**The Fast Methods**

+1. The multi-step method unleashes the full power of the compiler optimizations while using `powi()` with the `for` loop
+2. The recursive  method computes the polynomial values of the base variable and its derivatives

 In seuif97, [36 thermodynamic, transport and  further properties](#properties) can be calculated.

 The following 12 input pairs are implemented: